Very often, a GTA condo listing will boast about the various “amenities” located within the condo building you are considering.

 1. Fitness Centres and Swimming Pools

-For the modern professional, fitness is a big part of everyday routines.
+Fitness is a big part of the everyday routine for a modern professional.
 A public gym or pool will charge you membership fees and probably doesn’t have the convenience of being right at your door – that’s why it’s great to have these facilities available right in your building.
-It has become increasingly common to have not only fitness equipment, weights and cardio machines, but also yoga studios.
+It has become increasingly common to have not only fitness equipment, weights, and cardio machines, but also yoga studios.

 Some buildings may even offer an outdoor pool area with a sun deck – perfect for lounging with a book or taking a refreshing afternoon dip during the summer months.
-Many buildings with these facilities will also include whirlpools/hot tubs and steam rooms or saunas, located in the change rooms.
-A great way to unwind after a solid workout or a long day!
+Many buildings with these facilities will also include whirlpools/hot tubs and steam rooms or saunas – a great way to unwind after a solid workout or a long day!

 2. Party Rooms

-A party room, also sometimes known as a “multi-use” room, is a large and centrally-located room that the building’s owners can rent out for occasions such as potluck dinners, birthday parties, group dance lessons – anything you might want to do with more people than would comfortably fit into your condo unit.
+A party room -also sometimes known as a “multi-use” room – is a large and centrally-located room that the building’s owners can rent out for occasions such as potluck dinners, birthday parties, group dance lessons.
+Basically, you can use it for more or less anything you might want to do with more people than would comfortably fit into your condo unit.

 3. Tennis or Basketball Courts and Outdoor Recreational Areas